Frequently Asked Question Topics:

 Myth #11: The world is far too dangerous now to study abroad-it's safer to stay home.

 The Reality: The world can be a dangerous place, but statistically, you are far more likely to have an accident at home than on a study abroad experience.
 If you use the same caution you would exercise when visiting a big U.S. city, you won't have any trouble.
-In addition, the International Education Center monitors the situation in each country where we have programs and will cancel a program if the U.S. Department of State issues a Travel Warning.
+In addition, the Office of International Education monitors the situation in each country where we have programs and will cancel a program if the U.S. Department of State issues a Travel Warning.
 Be careful, but don't be afraid to travel and study abroad.

 Planning for Study Abroad